In this article, you’ll find answers to questions like:

 “Many of the schools were similar on paper, but two of them had obvious safety concerns when we visited,” Burt says.
 “Playgrounds were too close to main roads, and there was not enough security.
 We walked right into two buildings without even being questioned.
 Take in all the little things when you visit and take notes on each when you are there.”

-That’s advice that Kathy Burstein, spokeswoman for the Palm Beach County School District, supports.
+That’s advice that Kathy Burstein, former spokeswoman for the Palm Beach County School District, supports.
 In fact, visiting prospective schools for your soon-to-be kindergartner is so important that the school district hosts annual roundups in the spring at every school, she says.

 “The kindergarten roundups are an opportunity for parents of incoming kindergarteners to register their children for their home, meet their school's principal and get acquainted with the campus before the first day of school in August,” Burstein says, noting that children are eligible for kindergarten if they’ve turned 5 by Sept.
 1.